Besides biographies, podcasts or songs, movies and documentaries can be a great source of inspiration.

 Succession is a satirical TV series about a family that owns the biggest media and entertainment company.

-It is weaved with countless leadership and business lessons that every entrepreneur who runs a family business should learn and understand.
+It is woven with countless leadership and business lessons that every entrepreneur who runs a family business should learn and understand.

 The ability to listen for hours, avoid fear, and be in complete authenticity are some of the major elements portrayed in the series.